ponceto/pve-autosnap/README.md

 It is recommended to redirect stderr to stdout and pipe the result to the `logger` utility in order to send the resulting logs to the syslog service.

-Example to perform automatic snapshot at minute 0 each hour and keep only one snapshot:
+Example:

 ```
+# automatic snapshot for all vm at minute 0, every 1h, and keep the last 4 snapshots
-0 * * * * /usr/local/bin/pve-autosnap all 1 2>&1 | logger -t autosnap
+0 * * * * /usr/local/bin/pve-autosnap all 4 2>&1 | logger -t autosnap
 ```

-Example to perform automatic snapshot at minute 0 every 4h and keep only one snapshot:
+Another example:

 ```
+# automatic snapshot for all vm at minute 4, every 4h, and keep the last 2 snapshots
-0 */4 * * * /usr/local/bin/pve-autosnap all 1 2>&1 | logger -t autosnap
+5 */4 * * * /usr/local/bin/pve-autosnap all 2 2>&1 | logger -t autosnap
 ```

 ## License